me!

 Feel free to contact me with any ideas or collaboration requests.

-Fig. Simulation of the winter stratospheric polar vortex undergoing a sudden stratospheric warming event.
+Fig. The Northern Hemisphere winter stratospheric polar vortex undergoing a sudden stratospheric warming.
+ERA5 zonal wind [m/s] at 1hPa.